ERP implementation <em>Gantt chart template.</em>

 Testing (SIT & UAT)

-• Obtain UAT sign-off and readiness input for the go/no-go decision
+- Obtain UAT sign off and readiness input for the go or no go decision

-• Run a mock cutover / dress rehearsal and finalise the cutover runbook
+- Run a mock cutover / dress rehearsal and finalize the cutover runbook

-• Hold the go/no-go decision and execute production cutover (final load and reconciliation)
+- Hold the go or no go decision and execute production cutover (final load and reconciliation)

-• Go live and provide hypercare / stabilisation support
+- Go live and provide hypercare / stabilization support

 Key dependencies

-• The business blueprint must be signed off before build starts — configuring against an unapproved design almost guarantees rework.
+- The business blueprint must be signed off before build starts, because configuring against an unapproved design almost guarantees rework.

-• Go-live is gated by UAT sign-off, a successful mock cutover and a ready cutover runbook — skip any of these and the go/no-go decision is really a guess.
+- Go live is gated by UAT sign off, a successful mock cutover and a ready cutover runbook; skip any of these and the go or no go decision is really a guess.

 Timeline risks